 - Virus or disease

-There are three types of hearing loss: Sensorineural, Conductive, and Mixed Hearing Loss.
+The three main types of hearing loss are: Sensorineural, Conductive, and Mixed Hearing Loss.
 We will break down each type and the causes for each.

 Causes of Sensorineural Hearing Loss